Collection Development Plan

 The Faculty Affairs Committee serves as the library committee.
 A librarian is a permanent member of the faculty affairs committee with voting rights.

-Library employees participate in a weekly meeting lead by the Director of Library Services.
+Library employees participate in a weekly meeting lead by the Library Director.
 The purpose of these meetings is to discuss new policies, workflow, resources, and services among other topics.
 During these meetings, the Library Events and Planning (LEAP) group plans and reflects on events and activities hosted by the Library.
 Greensboro College faculty and staff outside of the library and invited to join as well, when necessary.

 donations